 Those less interested in the city's excellent architecture will find the shopping and dining scene to be one of the best.
 Strøget is a popular pedestrian-only street that houses many shops and restaurants.
 Designer boutiques populate this Copenhagen shopping hotspot.
 Nearby restaurant Kong Hans Kælder serves up French-Nordic cuisine.
 It was also Copenhagen’s first establishment to receive a Michelin star.
 There’s plenty more places and Michelin stars that are just as great across the entire city.

 A perk to often being a start or end point to European voyages is that travelers can schedule a bit more time to explore.
 If you have the chance to head out of Copenhagen and into the rest of Denmark, you’ll find there’s much more to the small country.
-Here, we’ve listed a few other great smaller cities that Denmark has to offer:
+Here, we’ve listed a few other great smaller cities that these Scandinavian cruises have to offer:

 - Aarhus, Denmark